marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 > sudo ./docker-build.sh
 >```
 >>
 >>If you are using Fedora 31 and above, you most likely failed executing the above ```docker-build.sh``` script.
-The reason being Fedora 31 and above by default is using CGroup v2 which is not compatible with Docker at time I wrote this hands-on labs (11-12 Aug 2020).
+The reason being Fedora 31 and above by default is using CGroup v2 which is not compatible with Docker at the time I wrote this hands-on labs (11-12 Aug 2020).
 >>On my Fedora 32 the script failed with message _**"OCI runtime create failed: this version of runc doesn't work on cgroups v2: unknown"**_
 Here's the error output:
 >>